libclang-vim/libclang-vim/README.md

 `llvm-config` command is required.
 After cloning this repository, execute `make` in the repository.
 Or compile `lib/clang_vim.cpp` manually.

+## Environment

+    I check libclang-vim in below environment.
+It may not work in other environments.
+    If you see some errors, issues or pull requests are welcome.

+    - OS X 10.9, LLVM 3.4 (installed with Homebrew)

 ## Example

 - __Input file__